khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/type-fundamentals.md

   - /product-foundations/color
 ---

+Text is the primary way of communicating within GitLab.
+A thoughtful use of semantics and visual hierarchy can provide consistency and clarity to aid in comprehension and action.

 ## Typefaces

-GitLab Sans, based on [Inter](https://rsms.me/inter/), is used for most UI elements, with system fonts used as a back-up.
+GitLab Sans, based on [Inter](https://rsms.me/inter/), is used for most user interface (UI) elements, with system fonts used as a back-up.
 GitLab Mono, based on [JetBrains Mono](https://www.jetbrains.com/lp/mono/), is used for code-related elements, for example, code blocks, branch names, commit IDs, and pipeline IDs.
 The fonts are available to download in [this package](https://www.npmjs.com/package/@gitlab/fonts).

+The decision to use custom typefaces supports a consistent core experience for users, regardless of their device.
+A finer control of font size, variable weight, and other attributes like disambiguation enable greater optimization of usability and polish.

+The typefaces were chosen because:

+- Tall x-height that improves legibility at small sizes and readability of mixed- and lower-case text.
+- Features that include character disambiguation and [OpenType Font Variations](https://learn.microsoft.com/en-us/typography/opentype/spec/otvaroverview).
+- Balanced and complementary pairing that supports the [GitLab brand expression](/brand/overview).
+- Open source.

-### Sans serif font stack
+**Sans serif font stack**

 ```css
 font-family: 'GitLab Sans', -apple-system, BlinkMacSystemFont, 'Segoe UI', Roboto, 'Noto Sans',